 - Support and advance the CCS strategic plan, and perform other duties as assigned. *

 - Assist in other areas within the business office as requested.

 COMPETENCIES & OTHER REQUIREMENTS:

 REQUIRED COMPETENCIES (MINIMUM QUALIFICATIONS)

-- Bachelors' degree in Accounting, Business, or related field from an accredited institution, with substantial course work (which includes 18 quarter hours or 12 semester hours in accounting, auditing, or budgeting).
+- Bachelors' degree or higher in Accounting, Business, or related field from an accredited institution, with substantial course work (which includes 18 quarter hours or 12 semester hours in accounting, auditing, or budgeting).

-- Three (3) years increasingly responsible experience as a professional accountant or financial analyst, which includes budgeting and fiscal accounting and reporting experience.
+- Three (3) or more years increasingly responsible experience as a professional accountant or financial analyst, which includes budgeting and fiscal accounting and reporting experience.

 - Knowledge of Generally Accepted Accounting principles (GAAP); auditing principles, procedures and practices; management of financial records and reports; recognized methods used in effecting internal control; and methods of accounting systems design.

 - Ability to demonstrate high skill levels in automated spreadsheets and other tools for accounting, financial analysis and reporting, and to analyze complex financial and statistical data and determine their significance.

 - Ability to extract data from complex accounting, reporting and other systems and use automated spreadsheets and other tools for financial analysis.